MicrosoftDocs/winrt-api/windows.security.authentication.onlineid/windows_security_authentication_onlineid.md

 > If you are developing for Windows 10 or greater, use the [Windows.Security.Authentication.Web.Core](../windows.security.authentication.web.core/windows_security_authentication_web_core.md) APIs instead.
 For more information, see [Web account manager](https://msdn.microsoft.com/windows/uwp/security/web-account-manager).

 ## -remarks
-The **Desktop Experience** feature must be installed with Windows Server 2012 to experience printing in Windows Store app.
+The **Desktop Experience** feature must be installed with Windows Server 2012 to experience printing in UWP app.

 ## -examples